d-ganev/Java/Java Course/05-generics/README.md

 # Warehouse 📦

-This is a simulation of a modern Warehouse.
+This is a simulation of a modern Warehouse, where generic items are stored.
+Every item consists of a generic type parcel and a generic type label.

     Functionalities of Warehouse:
      1. simulating submiting of a parcel;